-- The Comedy of Alonzo Bodden.
-Alonzo Bodden, a past winner of Last Comic Standing and the Comedian-in-Chief of ECP’s Cruises, will perform his hilarious show for an additional two nights of Cruising After Dark in the Main Lounge.
+The Comedy of Alonzo Bodden.
+Alonzo Bodden, winner of Season Three of Last Comic Standing and the Comedian-in-Chief of Entertainment Cruise Productions, will perform his hilarious show for an additional two nights of Cruising After Dark in the Main Lounge.
 Besides Alonzo’s humorous and pointed comments and observations about today’s events and the various humorous ways of the public, Alonzo is always able to comment (a polite word for roast) upon the ups and downs of the cruise itself.
 Famous for taking the performers to task, some of the very best people watching can be found during an Alonzo Bodden comedy show.